TruFoox/Roblox-Automessage-bot/README.md

 Put cookies into cookies.txt (each on a new line)

 Put proxies into proxies.txt and spamProxies.txt (each on a new line).
 MAKE SURE THEY ARE FOR THE SAME REGION AS YOUR COOKIES.
+FREE PROXIES DONT WORK

 Open userScraper to scrape a group for users to send messages to